f4z3r/ievent-k8s-workshop/kafka-handson/kafka-handson.md

 kubectl get po -n operator -o wide
 ```

-Some of the Pods might be on the master node of kubernetes. that should not be the case. to fix this, you can use node affinities to explicitly tell kubernetes where to place (or not place) the pods.
+Some of the Pods might be on the master node of kubernetes. that should not be the case.
+To fix this, you can use node affinities to explicitly tell kubernetes where to place (or not place) the pods.
 Read more about it here: https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/

 <details>